 - Your high school’s sports division or class

-- Your graduation class size and rank
+- Graduation class size and your rank in your class

 - Complete transcript and GPA for grades 9-11

 - ACT and/or SAT test scores and dates

 - Information on Honors, AP, IB or College Credit Courses offered by your school

 - Details of your academic honors, athletic activities and records set, school activities, employment, volunteer activities and community club or organization participation during grades 9-11

 Every School With Applicants Will Have a High School Heisman.
 The first stage of the Wendy’s High School Heisman program recognizes winners at the school level.
 Every school that has applicants will have both a male and female High School Heisman School Winner.
 School Winners will continue on in the program with the chance to go all the way and be named on of the two (male and female) National Winners.
 Learn more about the program stages and awards.